mbaily/ticktap_wiki/MARKUP.md

 ```

 - The equals signs must be **symmetric** and the heading text must have a space inside on each side.
-- Each heading generates an `id` anchor: lowercase, spaces replaced by `-`.
+- Each heading generates an `id` anchor: lowercase, all non-alphanumeric characters replaced by `-`.
 - Duplicate anchor names get a `-2`, `-3` suffix automatically.
 - `=====` headings (h2) are the **section boundary** — each gets its own `[edit]` button in the reader view.